We are thrilled to announce that starting from v2.11, Ant Media Server now supports Enhanced RTMP ingestion.

 Enhanced RTMP takes video streaming to the next level by introducing support for cutting-edge video encoders such as HEVC (H.265), VP9, and AV1, marking a significant advancement over traditional RTMP, which only supports older codecs like H.264.
 These modern codecs are designed to deliver much more efficient compression, enabling higher-quality streams at lower bitrates.

 In contrast, standard RTMP is limited to H.264, which, while reliable, is not as efficient for high-resolution streaming, especially with 4K or 8K content.
-For instance, when using Enhanced RTMP with Ant Media Server, you have the ability to stream using HEVC (H.265) instead of the older H.264 codec.
+When using Enhanced RTMP with Ant Media Server, you have the ability to stream using only HEVC (H.265) instead of the older H.264 codec as VP9 or AV1 are not currently supported by Ant Media Server but in further releases.

 This is a game changer because HEVC can deliver superior video quality at the same bitrate as H.264, which requires significantly more bandwidth to achieve comparable quality.
 H.265 allows you to significantly reduce bandwidth consumption while maintaining or even improving video clarity, making it ideal for applications where bandwidth is limited, such as mobile streaming or large-scale broadcasting.